coreos/docs/running-coreos/cloud-providers/rackspace/index.md

 [cloud-config-docs]: {{site.url}}/docs/cluster-management/setup/cloudinit-cloud-config

+### Mount Data Disk

+Certain server flavors have separate system and data disks.
+To utilize the data disks or a Cloud Block Storage volume, they must be mounted with a `.mount` unit.
+[Read more about mounting storage]({{site.url}}/docs/cluster-management/setup/mounting-storage).

 ## Launch with Nova

 We're going to install `rackspace-novaclient`, upload a keypair and boot the image id `{{site.rackspace-image-id}}`.